-- Applications for advertisement consent will be considered with regard to their impact on visual amenity and public safety.
-In assessing these applications, the following considerations will be applied: - a) the impact upon the visual amenity of the building or area by reason of its scale, position, quality, character, illumination or design; - b) whether the advertisement would result in a wider environmental benefit, such as providing the screening of an unsightly site; - c) whether the sign would assist with the regeneration of a site or area; - d) the impact upon heritage assets; - e) the cumulative impact of the sign and any resulting clutter; and - the impact upon highway or pedestrian safety. - Action will be taken to secure the removal of advertisements where they are displayed without or in contravention of the relevant consent or where they cause SC026 substantial injury to amenity or danger to the public cause substantial harm to amenity or highway/public safety.
+- Applications for advertisement consent will be considered with regard to their impact on visual or aural amenity and public safety.
+In assessing these applications, the following considerations will be applied: - a) the impact upon the visual amenity of the building or area by reason of its scale, position, quality, character, illumination or design; - b) whether the advertisement would result in a wider environmental benefit, such as providing the screening of an unsightly site; - c) whether the sign would assist with the regeneration of a site or area; - d) the impact upon heritage assets; - e) the cumulative impact of the sign and any resulting clutter; and - f) the impact upon highway or pedestrian safety; and - g) whether the sound from digital adverts would be distracting to those in the immediate vicinity, such as drivers, passers-by, or people living nearby. - 2.
+Action will be taken to secure the removal of advertisements where they are displayed without or in contravention of the relevant consent or where they cause substantial injury to visual or aural amenity or danger to the public cause substantial harm to amenity or highway/public safety.

 - 4.107 Advertisements play a vital role in the visual environment of the City.
-The City Council recognises the needs of shops and businesses to announce themselves to customers but this should be achieved by a high quality of design and materials which are not obtrusive or hazardous to public safety. - 4.108 In assessing applications against Policy DE6 the Council will have regard to matters such as the height at which the advertisement is located; the effect of any illumination; its impact on the relevant locality and the proposed length of the consent.
+The City Council recognises the needs of shops and businesses to announce themselves to customers but this should be achieved by a high quality of design and materials which are not obtrusive or hazardous to public safety. - 4.108 In assessing the impact on visual and aural amenity and public safety the Council will have regard to matters such as the height at which the advertisement is located; the effect of any illumination and sound; its impact on the relevant locality and the proposed length of the consent.
 Whilst large scale hoardings and displays can have a considerable impact they might be found to be acceptable if they are providing screening to sites or premises which themselves are visually detrimental to the surrounding area.
-Signs positioned on top of buildings or which straddle buildings, fascia signs which are placed higher than the level of first floor window sills, or fully internally illuminated fascias, would not generally be granted consent.

-- 4.109 Freestanding advertisements will not normally be granted consent because their lowheight and temporary nature are likely to cause clutter and are a danger topedestrians, particularly to disabled people.
+Signs positioned on top of buildings or which straddle buildings, fascia signs which are placed higher than the level of first floor window sills, or fully internally illuminated fascias, would not generally be granted consent. - 4.109 Freestanding advertisements will not normally be granted consent because their low height and temporary nature are likely to cause clutter and are a danger to pedestrians, particularly to disabled people.
 Such adverts may be acceptable, where they constitute part of the overall scheme. - 4.110 Large poster displays can have a considerable impact on the overall appearance of the urban area.
 The siting of hoardings will be carefully controlled to reduce their impact.

-They will normally only be acceptable temporarily to screen sites or premiseswhich would otherwise be visually detrimental to the surrounding area.
+They will normally only be acceptable temporarily to screen sites or premises which would otherwise be visually detrimental to the surrounding area.